MediaRon/gravity-forms-google-analytics-event-tracking/README.txt

 This plugin provides an easy way to add Google Analytics event tracking to your Gravity Forms, allowing you to properly track form submissions as events/conversions within Google Analytics.

+Also supports:

+* Pagination events
+* JS only events
+* Google Tag Manager

 = Setup Guide =
 Looking for help setting things up?
-[Read My Setup Guide](http://nvis.io/x8fld)
+[Read Our Setup Guide](https://bigwing.com/nest/gravity-forms-event-tracking-google-analytics)

 = Minimum Requirements =
 - PHP 5.3+
 - Gravity Forms 1.8.20+
-- Google Analytics Universal Analytics (classic is not supported by Google's new fancy stuff this plugin leverages)
+- Google Analytics Universal Analytics
+- Google Tag Manager (optional)

 = Features =
-- Automatically send form submission events to Google Analytics
+- Submit events to Google Analytics using the Measurement Protocol, JavaScript, or using Google Tag Manager
 - Add multiple event feeds with conditionals
 - Custom event categories, actions, labels and even values
+- Track form pagination events
 - Dynamic event value on payment forms (integration with the payment add-ons including Paypal Standard, PayPal Pro, Stripe, etc...)
-- Awesomeness

-= Configuration =
-If you meet all the requirements of this plugin, you can simply install this plugin in your WordPress plugins folder.

-Once this plugin is activated, you can browse to the Gravity Forms settings and find a new sub-menu item called <strong>Event Tracker</strong>.
-There, you will enter your <a href="https://support.google.com/analytics/answer/1032385?hl=en">Google Analytics Tracking Code</a>.

-The plugin provides some <a href="http://www.nvisionsolutions.ca/blog/search-engine-optimization/gravity-forms-scalable-event-tracking-google-analytics/">default event categories, labels, and actions</a>.
-You can override these per form by going into the individual form's settings.

-Within Google Analytics, you will want to set up an <a href="https://support.google.com/analytics/answer/1032415?hl=en">event-based goal</a> and match the event label, event category, and event action with the ones you set up.

-On each form, you need to make sure to setup an Event Tracking Feed.
-Open each forms settings, go to the "Event Tracking" section, and set one up.
-Leave the fields blank to use the default values.

 For payment based forms, you can leave the value blank to convert using the total payment amount.

-= Hooks/Filters =
-Check out the documentation on [github](https://github.com/ronalfy/wordpress-gravity-forms-event-tracking)
+<h3>Help Contribute</h3>

+* Leave a star rating
+* <a href="https://translate.wordpress.org/projects/wp-plugins/gravity-forms-google-analytics-event-tracking">Contribute a translation</a>
+* <a href="https://github.com/ronalfy/wordpress-gravity-forms-event-tracking">Contribute some code</a>

 == Installation ==